python/typing/README.md

 Repository Content
 ------------------

-This GitHub repo is used for several things:
+This GitHub repository is used for several things:

 - The `typing_extensions` module lives in the [typing\_extensions](./typing_extensions) directory.